HealthInfo Waitaha Canterbury

 CanBreathe helps people with respiratory conditions by offering education, information, resources and support.

-Information about the symptoms, causes, and risk factors for lung fibrosis, as well as treatment and lifestyle measures for people living with the condition.
+Information about the symptoms, causes, and risk factors for lung fibrosis.
+Also, treatment and lifestyle measures for people living with the condition.

 Review key: HILUF-289286